 The alchemist who transmutes gold from lead

-And those baths of blood the Romans conceived,
+And those baths of blood the Romans conceived

-Where the green sludge of Lethe runs instead.
+In which the green sludge of Lethe runs instead.

 Translated by Peter Jukes from Spleen by Charles Baudelaire